 I can’t come up with many good reasons for a high-income professional not to take full advantage of all available retirement accounts, even if planning to retire early.
 The White Coat Investor agrees.
 Early Retirees Should Max Out Retirement Accounts.

-Speaking of early retirees, I’ve shared the top things I’ll miss when I retire from medicine.
+the top things I’ll miss when I retire from medicine.
 Author and blogger Dr. Cory S. Fawcett misses his surgical career on occasion.
 Will You Miss Medicine When You Retire?

 Why would anyone on earth retire from one of the best professions aound?
 Matthew Hahn MD shares some insight on KevinMD.
 A Week in the Worst Health Care System in the World.

 I’ve been waiting for this post, and Michael Kitces at Nerd’s Eye View does not disappoint, clarifying some points in my tax reform guest post and giving real-life examples Understanding The New Pass-Through Business Deduction For Qualified Business Income.

 You may be accustomed to a habitual rebalancing of your investments.
 Have you considered adjusting your priorities, too?
 Crispy Doc has.
 Yearly Rebalancing of Priorities.

 Go Curry Cracker have made world travel a priority for their family.
 Would you believe This 2-Year Old Has Already Been to 28 Countries?
 How many have you visited?

 Some people got rich quick with cryptocurrency.
 Others have not been so lucky.
 Count Ty from Get Rich Quick’ish among the latter.
 His Tales from the Crypt-o are enough to spook me away.
 But if you want some, he’s giving away $100 worth of crypto.

 In case you missed it, here’s what I published earlier this week.

 - Tax Loss Harvesting with Vanguard: A Step by Step Guide